 Oberto Oberti – Fashion and Architecture

-In 1987, the company completed the first rezoning in the Downtown District of the City of Vancouver for a new concept of living in the heart of the city, creating the first residential high-rise on West Georgia Street, which helped transform Vancouver into the vibrant city that we know today.
+In 1981 it designed and built as construction manager the largest factory in British Columbia, Tristar Industries, located in Tilbury Island Industrial park.
+In 1987, the company completed the first rezoning in the downtown commercial district of the City of Vancouver for a residential high-rise on West Georgia Street, which helped transform Vancouver into the vibrant city that we know today.
 The project helped to integrate uses in the downtown core, which prevented the collapse of property values along with the collapse of the office market.
 The project, Palais Georgia, was one of the most successful projects in downtown Vancouver.
 It was almost entirely pre-sold and it established a record selling price in 1989 ($600 per sq.ft.).

-There have been many restoration projects starting with Yaletown warehouses in Vancouver, and continuing with the restoration and re-use of the CIBC building at Granville and West Hastings Street in Vancouver (which received the heritage award from the City of Vancouver in 1994), the Henry Birks & Sons building at Phillips Square in Montreal (recognized in August 2007 with the award from the Montreal Heritage Foundation of the City of Montreal), and with the project of the renovation of the Union Trust Tower in Winnipeg (recognized with the Preservation Award of the City of Winnipeg in 2009).
-These projects have allowed the architectural practice to show its artistic understanding of the link between the present and the past.
+The architectural practice expanded in the following years with a multiplicity of projects, ranging from residences to commercial projects, and to schools and churches.
+Its first church project, called Christ the Redeemer, in West Vancouver, was featured by the CBC.
+Notable work also included the restoration of historical buildings.
+Beginning with the restoration of warehouses in Vancouver’s Yaletown neighbourhood and continuing with the restoration and re-use of the CIBC heritage building at Granville and West Hastings Street in Vancouver (which received a Heritage Award from the City of Vancouver), the award-wining restoration of the Henry Birks & Sons building at Philips Square in Montreal and the renovation of the Union Trust tower in Winnipeg (also winning an award from the City of Winnipeg).
+These projects allowed the architectural practice to show its artistic understanding of the link between the present and the past.